deborah1998/PA-3/README.md

   * Your extra credit .py file if you did the extra credit (make sure “extraCredit” is in the filename)
   * Your reflection of the programming assignment in reflection.txt
   * Your final algorithm, including the changes you made based on the design feedback in designFinal.txt
   * Your test cases based on your flowchart in testcases.txt.
-You should have at least 1 test case per control path, using boundary values (see notes #7).
+Y ou should have at least 1 test case per control path, using boundary values (see notes #7).
 * Hardcopy in class:
   * A flowchart of your program as described above, with control paths labeled
   * A printout of your .py file